voidpulsarteam/images/tos.md

 *Last Updated: June 16, 2026*

-By inviting, accessing, or using ShadowCore ("the Bot", "Service"), you agree to these Terms of Service.
-If you do not agree with these terms, you must immediately discontinue use of the Service and remove the Bot from your server.
+By using ShadowCore ("the Bot"), you agree to these Terms of Service.
+If you do not agree, please remove the Bot and discontinue use immediately.

-## 1. Acceptance of Terms
+## 1. Using ShadowCore

-By using ShadowCore, you acknowledge that you have read, understood, and agreed to these Terms of Service and the accompanying Privacy Policy.
-These terms apply to all users, server owners, administrators, moderators, and members who interact with the Bot.

-## 2. Acceptable Use

 You agree not to:

-* Use ShadowCore for spam, harassment, abuse, or malicious activities.
+* Use the Bot for spam, harassment, abuse, or malicious activities.
-* Attempt to exploit, reverse engineer, disrupt, or compromise the Bot, its infrastructure, or related services.
+* Attempt to exploit, disrupt, reverse engineer, or damage the Bot or its services.
-* Circumvent, manipulate, or interfere with moderation systems, security features, or automated protections.
+* Bypass security, moderation systems, or AI safeguards.
-* Attempt prompt injection, jailbreaking, or other methods intended to bypass AI safeguards or system restrictions.
-* Use the Service in violation of Discord's Terms of Service or Community Guidelines.
+* Use the Bot in violation of Discord's Terms of Service or Community Guidelines.
-* Engage in activities that negatively impact the stability, security, or availability of the Service.

-## 3. Service Availability
+## 2. Service Availability

 ShadowCore is provided on an "as available" basis.

-We reserve the right to:

-* Modify, update, suspend, or discontinue any feature at any time.
-* Perform maintenance without prior notice.
-* Restrict access to certain features or services.
-* Introduce new features, limitations, or requirements.

-We do not guarantee uninterrupted availability, uptime, or error-free operation.
+We may update, modify, suspend, or remove features at any time without notice.
+We do not guarantee uninterrupted service, uptime, or error-free operation.

-## 4. User Responsibility
+## 3. User Responsibility

-Users are responsible for all actions performed through their Discord account while interacting with ShadowCore.
+You are responsible for how you use ShadowCore through your Discord account.

-Server owners and administrators are responsible for ensuring the Bot is used appropriately within their communities and complies with Discord's policies.
+Server owners and administrators are responsible for ensuring the Bot is used appropriately within their communities.

-## 5. AI Features & Generated Content
+## 4. AI Features

-Certain ShadowCore features may utilize artificial intelligence technologies.
+Some features may use artificial intelligence.

-By using these features, you acknowledge that:

-* AI-generated responses may be inaccurate, incomplete, or unexpected.
-* Generated content should not be considered professional, legal, financial, medical, or technical advice.
-* Users remain solely responsible for decisions or actions taken based on AI-generated output.
+AI responses may be inaccurate or incomplete and should not be considered professional, legal, financial, medical, or technical advice.
+You are responsible for any actions taken based on AI-generated content.

-ShadowCore and its developers are not liable for damages resulting from reliance on generated content.

-## 6. Virtual Economy & Digital Assets
+## 5. Virtual Economy

-Any virtual currency, experience points, levels, collectibles, achievements, or digital assets provided by ShadowCore:
+Any virtual currency, levels, experience, achievements, or other digital items within ShadowCore:

-* Have no real-world monetary value.
+* Have no real-world value.
-* Cannot be exchanged for cash or legal tender.
+* Cannot be exchanged for money.
-* May be modified, reset, removed, or rebalanced at any time.
+* May be changed, reset, or removed at any time.

-We reserve the right to wipe or reset economy-related data without compensation or notice.

-## 7. Data & Privacy
+## 6. Privacy

-Use of ShadowCore is also governed by our Privacy Policy.

-By using the Service, you consent to the collection and processing of information necessary for the operation of the Bot, including server configuration data, command usage, and other operational data described in our Privacy Policy.
+Your use of ShadowCore is also governed by our Privacy Policy.
+By using the Bot, you consent to the collection and processing of data required to operate the service.

-## 8. Suspension & Termination
+## 7. Suspension & Termination

-We reserve the right to suspend, restrict, or permanently terminate access to ShadowCore at our sole discretion, including but not limited to cases involving:

-* Violations of these Terms of Service.
-* Abuse of the Service.
-* Security threats or malicious activity.
-* Actions that negatively impact other users or the platform.

-Termination may occur without prior notice.
+We may suspend or permanently restrict access to ShadowCore at any time for violations of these Terms, abuse of the service, security concerns, or other harmful activity.

-## 9. Limitation of Liability
+## 8. Limitation of Liability

-To the fullest extent permitted by applicable law, ShadowCore, VoidPulse, its developers, contributors, and affiliates shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising from the use or inability to use the Service.
+ShadowCore, VoidPulse, its developers, and contributors are not responsible for any damages, losses, or issues resulting from the use of the Bot.

 Use of ShadowCore is at your own risk.

-## 10. Changes to These Terms
+## 9. Changes to These Terms

-We reserve the right to update or modify these Terms of Service at any time.

-Continued use of ShadowCore after changes become effective constitutes acceptance of the revised terms.
+We may update these Terms at any time.
+Continued use of ShadowCore after changes are posted means you accept the updated Terms.

-## 11. Contact & Support
+## 10. Contact

-For questions, support requests, data deletion requests, or legal inquiries, contact us through one of the following methods:
+For support, legal inquiries, or data deletion requests, contact us through:

 **Email:** [voidpulsaryt@gmail.com](mailto:voidpulsaryt@gmail.com)